Links on Android Authority may earn us a commission. Learn more.

 - Three years of OS updates, five years of security patches

-The Google Pixel 6 is one of the first devices to ship with Android 12.
-The latest version of Google’s OS is a major visual overhaul from Android 11, with an all-new design language called Material You.
+The Google Pixel 6 was one of the first devices to ship with Android 12.
+The twelfth of Google’s OS was a major visual overhaul from Android 11, with an all-new design language called Material You.
 It themes just about every aspect of the software — the quick settings, keyboard, icons, settings menus, and more — with a color scheme that matches your wallpaper.
 It’s incredibly personal and addictive to use at times.

 Android veterans will notice other key design element changes around the user interface.
 The quick settings toggles are rectangular, the notification shade is now a full-screen element, there’s a big emphasis on themed widgets, and the lock screen is entirely different from previous Android versions.

 Android 12 also brought native scrolling screenshot support, one-handed mode, a quick-tap gesture to access the Google Assistant, and a Privacy Dashboard that tells you which apps used certain permissions at what time.
 You can even toggle on/off access to the microphone and camera right from your quick settings.

 Android 12 is a refreshing, sometimes addicting overhaul to the operating system.

 There are many more features in Android 12 that I won’t attempt to fit into this review.
 For more information on the OS, see our Android 12 features hub.
 Google has also rolled out the Android 13 update to its Pixel 6, as well as all of the other recent Pixel devices.
 It refines most of the new Android 12 features and brings a little more flair to certain elements, like music controls on the lock screen.